Garbage, Organics & Recycling

 Back to top

-Curbside Organics
+Curbside Organics and Yard Waste

 Organics collections will be picked up weekly on the same day as garbage and recycling collection.
-Acceptable materials can be placed in the green organics collection cart provided to residential customers by the City.
+Acceptable items can be placed in the green organics collection cart provided to residential customers by the City.
 Compostable bags are recommended to help keep the containers clean, reduce odour, and limit animal attraction—and please note that the only acceptable bags for compost bins are compostable ones.

 Examples of items that are not acceptable: fecal matter, diapers, and plastics.